colbehr/TheBeatlesTheGame/readme.md

 ---

 ## Setup
 Clone this repo and add to your Unity hub.
+Note: This game was built on Unity 2019.4.28f1 LTS.

 ---